 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
-The Agency holds an interest in approximately 75% of the developable land area of 22 hectares in the Dublin Docklands.
-Approximately three quarters (76%) of the Docklands SDZ area is either under construction or has a successful planning permission granted, as represented in the graph below:
+The Agency originally held an interest in approximately 75% of the developable land area of 22 hectares in the Dublin Docklands.
+Approximately two thirds (64%) of the Docklands SDZ area is either under construction or has a successful planning permission granted, as represented in the graph below: